nicholassm/disruptor-rs/README.md

 There are two ways to process events:

 1. Supply a closure to the Disruptor and let it manage the processing thread(s).
-2. Use an `EventPoller` API where you can poll for events (and manage your own threads).
+2. Use the `EventPoller` API where you can poll for events (and manage your own threads).

 ## Single and Batch Publication With Managed Threads